GreyKeenan/dukesup/index.md

 Overview
 ==================================================

-Each player has a card called the "CASTLE".
+Each player has a card called their "CASTLE".
-The goal is to take the opponent's CASTLE by playing it in a run/set.
+Your goal is to take the opponent's CASTLE by playing it in a run/set.
 However, cards called "DUKES" protect the CASTLE, and must be taken first.